Here’s a strange fact about me: I’m almost always happy but very rarely cheerful.

 - The idea that cheerfulness involves both “mind” and “feeling” is important because it suggests that cheerfulness isn’t just a feeling.
 It also involves the mind or thinking.

-This mental aspect to cheerfulness is at the heart of why I think it’s unhelpful and potentially even dangerous to think of cheerfulness primarily as a feeling or trait—as some thing that some of us are lucky enough to be born with that allows us to act and be a certain way (upbeat, optimistic, etc.)
+This mental aspect to cheerfulness is at the heart of why I think it’s unhelpful and potentially dangerous to think of cheerfulness primarily as a feeling or trait—as something that some of us are lucky enough to be born with that allows us to act and be a certain way (upbeat, optimistic, etc.)

-That was a mouthful, so let’s break it down a little with a concrete example.
+All that’s a bit conceptual, so let’s break it down a little with a concrete example.

 What little old ladies can teach us about the nature of thoughts and feelings

-When I get stuck in line at the grocery store behind a little old lady trying to pay for her two cans of Ensure with a check book she can’t find in her over-sized purse, whatever cheerfulness I may have entered the store with vanishes.
+When I get stuck in line at the grocery store behind a little old lady trying to pay for her two cans of Ensure with a checkbook she can’t find in her oversized purse, whatever cheerfulness I may have entered the store with vanishes quickly.

 But why?
 Did the slow little old lady suck up all my cheerfulness?

 Of course not.
 My cheerfulness vanished because I started thinking and behaving differently:

 - I started looking at my watch and worrying about being late to my appointment.